Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Conclusion and Future Work

-As mentioned in Remark~\ref{rem:extention}, it would be possible to apply the idea of the proposed approach to the case with other structured signals or other optimization problems because CGMT can be used for various optimization problems~\cite{thrampoulidis2015a,thrampoulidis2018,thrampoulidis2018a,thrampoulidis2018b}.
-Since CGMT has also been applied to a optimization problem in the complex-valued domain~\cite{abbasi2019}, the extension to the complex-valued case would be also an interesting research direction. \appendices
+Extensions of the proposed approach to some variants of LASSO (e.g., constrained version) could be an interesting issue.
+It would be possible to apply the idea of the proposed approach to the case with other structured signals or other optimization problems because CGMT can be used for various optimization problems~\cite{thrampoulidis2015b,thrampoulidis2018,thrampoulidis2018a,thrampoulidis2018b,loureiro2022}.
+Since CGMT has also been applied to an optimization problem in the complex-valued domain~\cite{abbasi2019}, the extension to the complex-valued case could also be an interesting research direction.
+The generalization beyond the setting of Assumpsion~\ref{ass:problem}, e.g., partial Fourier measurements and non-i.i.d.\ measurement matrices~\cite{celentano2022,bellec2023}, would be also beneficial and left as an open problem.
+Application of conventional approaches as in~\cite{bellec2023} to binary vector reconstruction and the fair comparison with the proposed method would be important to reveal the advantage of each method. \appendices